bcgov/ECC-IOSAS/README.md

 ![Lifecycle:Stable](https://img.shields.io/badge/Lifecycle-Stable-97ca00)
-# EDUC-EDX
+# ECC-IOSAS
-This project contains the frontend for education data exchange.
+This project contains the frontend for iosas.

-# Ministry of Education and Child Care EDX
+# Ministry of Education and Child Care IOSAS
-The EDX application consists of a Vue.js frontend (UI and UX) and a Node.js backend (auth and session management).
+The IOSAS application consists of a Vue.js frontend (UI and UX) and a Node.js backend (auth and session management).
 Currently early in the development process, so the front and backend are currently quite thin (only a single UI page).

 ## Before deployment
 In order to deploy this project into OpenShift, you must create a secret for certificates by running the following command (be sure to replace the values in curly brackets with actual values):